Fresh cherries are in season right now, and this Cherry Slab Pie recipe is a must-make this summer.

 How do you pit cherries?

 You can buy a cherry pitter, and use that to pit your cherries (recommended).
-Or, you can use a chopstick to simply push into the cherry to pop out the pit.
+The one I linked to is awesome because it pits several cherries at the same time!
+Or, you can use a chopstick or a straw to simply push into the cherry to pop out the pit.
 Pitting cherries is a little time consuming, but your Cherry Slab Pie will be worth the effort!

 After you’ve made your pie crust, roll it out into the shape you need and pour in your filling.
 It’s okay if there are lots of gaps.
 The cherries shouldn’t cover the entire surface as they will expand and fill the gaps as the pie bakes.